Chuhe0220/fiber-composite-fem/README.md

 in short fiber composites, implemented and validated on real industrial data.

 ## Code & Dataset:
-- dataset_fraunhofer/  -> Fraunhofer ITWM dataset
+- dataset_fraunhofer  -> Fraunhofer ITWM dataset
-- thesis_python/       -> All code used in the thesis
+- thesis_python       -> All code used in the thesis.
 Written independently by the author in 2022, without any AI assistance.